 Most of the time this iPhone camera focus issue happens on a particular iPhone model like iPhone 6/6 Plus, iPhone 5s.
-Mainly the reason could be loose lens position or new iOS update.
+Mainly the reason could be losing lens position or updating a new iOS version.
 Let’s check this guide to get some solutions.

 1. Tap the iPhone

-Use a piece of napkin, or just your palm to tap the top of the iPhone – its rear camera lens end for several times.
+Use a piece of napkin, or just your palm to tap the top of the iPhone – its rear camera lens ends several times.
 In most cases, this method works very well.

 2. Get off the iPhone Case

-The second method is remove the bumper or metallic case, because it can also lead to iPhone camera not focusing when taking photos.
+The second method is to remove the bumper or metallic case, because it can also lead to the iPhone camera not focusing when taking photos.

 3. Press and Hold the Camera Button